thehyve/v6-omop-cohort-diagnostics/README.md

 There are two ways to run the Diagnostics Explorer.
 The recommended way is to use the included docker based instance of RStudio-server, in which all dependencies have been set up and locked down.
 See [README.md](rstudio-server/README.md) in the directory
 `rstudio-server` for instructions how to set that up.
+This setup requires running the client.py with `--prepare-r` argument (to create .sqlite file containing merged diagnostics output).

 You can also follow
 the Step-by-Step instructions below, but do note that a problem with conflicting versions of dependencies can